BotechStudio/fudge-docs/docs/handling-errors.md

 }
 ```

-then, the error state updated and indicates the end-user that somthing went wrong.
+The error state is then updated to indicate to the end-user that something went wrong.